intel/qpl/doc/source/documentation/introduction_docs/introduction.rst

 -  Big data applications and in-memory analytic databases.
 -  Application-transparent usages such as memory page compression.
--  Memory move and data integrity (e.g. CRC64) operations.
+-  Data integrity (e.g. CRC64) operations.

 Intel IAA supports lightweight compression schemes such as zero-compression and heavier formats such as Huffman encoding and